People with selective antibody deficiency with normal immunoglobulins have frequent sinus and lung infections.

 Doctors diagnose the disorder by measuring immunoglobulin levels in the blood and by evaluating how well people respond to vaccines.

-Treatment includes vaccination with the pneumococcal conjugate vaccine, antibiotics to prevent infection, and sometimes immune globulin.
+Treatment includes vaccination with the pneumococcal conjugate vaccine, antibiotics to treat infection and to prevent infections from occurring, and sometimes immune globulin.

-Vaccines work because they contain antigens from the bacteria or viruses they are to protect against.
-Normally, the body’s immune system responds to a vaccine by producing substances (such as antibodies) and mobilizing white blood cells that recognize and/or attack the specific bacteria or virus represented in the vaccine.
+Vaccines Active immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
+Immunity (the ability of the body to defend itself against diseases caused by certain... read more contain antigens from the bacteria or viruses they are intended to protect against.
+Normally, the body’s immune system responds to a vaccine by producing substances (such as antibodies Antibodies One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more ) and mobilizing white blood cells that recognize and/or attack the specific bacteria or virus represented in the vaccine.
 Then whenever people who have been vaccinated are exposed to the specific bacteria or virus, the immune system automatically produces these antibodies and takes other action to prevent or lessen illness.
 People with selective antibody deficiency do not produce antibodies in response to polysaccharide vaccines.

 Affected people have many sinus and lung infections and sometimes symptoms of allergies, such as a chronic runny and stuffy nose (rhinitis), a rash, and asthma.
 The severity of the disorder varies.